csu-hci-projects/RNAfoldinggameCS464/README.md

-# RNA Folding Virtual Reality Game
+# Menu Design on 2D Interfaces

 The following project aims to create a game that allows people to predict RNA folding.
 This is a semester long project for a the senior level undergraduate course CS646 on Human-computer interaction (HCI).